 Letter of Credit

 A Letter of Credit is issued by a creditworthy bank guaranteeing payment on goods sold from a seller to a buyer.
-If the buyer is unable to complete the payment then the bank pays the remaining amount to close the transaction.
+If the buyer cannot complete the payment, the bank pays the remaining amount to close the transaction.

 Why is it important: International trade is complex due to varying rules and regulations by country, so a Letter of Credit with its monetary guarantee has become one of the safest forms of economic transaction.